-Aspartame can cause a host of problems, such as headaches, vision problems, fatigue, and depression.
+Aspartame is thought to cause a host of problems, such as headaches, vision problems, fatigue, and depression.
 However, the worst of aspartame side effects is the impact it has on neurons.
-It can actually destroy brain cells.
+While some experts dispute its bad effects, many researchers think it can actually destroy brain cells.
 Here is an article about more of aspartame’s negative side effects.

 This article lists my experience with aspartame detox and withdrawal.
 I’m not a doctor and this isn’t medical advice.
+I’m not arguing to ban aspartame and I’d never judge those who use it.
 These are just my experiences that I’ve shared for everyone’s benefit.
+It’s about being informed and quitting if you desire.
 If you have problems or questions when giving up Equal consult a doctor.

 I can’t say if my symptoms were genuine withdrawal, my body detoxing, or some other type of reaction related to quitting aspartame.
 By far, my biggest aspartame withdrawal symptom was a headache.
 I have no history of headaches at all (I get about one mild one per year), but the day after I quit aspartame, my head felt horrible!

 Fortunately, my symptoms only lasted a couple of days.
-I think it’s because I am generally healthy and followed a simple aspartame detox plan.
+I think it’s because I am generally healthy and followed a simple aspartame detox plan (below).